nguyenvukhang/alatty/docs/sessions.rst

 ``focus_os_window``
     Give keyboard focus to the current OS Window.
-This is guaranteed to work only is some other OS Window in the current kitty process has focus, otherwise the window manager might block changing focus to prevent *focus stealing*.
+This is guaranteed to work only is some other OS Window in the current alatty process has focus, otherwise the window manager might block changing focus to prevent *focus stealing*.